mhusseinsh/CarND-Advanced-Lane-Lines/README.md

     It is clearly obvious that the s-channel outperforms in both HLS and HSV spaces as it shows the lines very well.

-* Combined Binary Image
+* <strong>Combined Binary Image</strong>

   The color and gradient thresholds are combined to be able to achieve the best both worlds.
   ![alt text][test_image_combined]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 A perspective transform maps the points in a given image to different, desired, image points with a new perspective.
 In this case, we are interested in the bird’s-eye view transform, which allows us to view the lane from above, making it easier to later calculate the lane curvature and so on.
-A [`class PerspectiveTransform`](https://github.com/mhusseinsh/CarND-Advanced-Lane-Lines/blob/d1a0097700b232b67bba15b278791e643ab9ec9a/src/perspectiveTransform.py#L9) is defined in [perspectiveTransform.py](https://github.com/mhusseinsh/CarND-Advanced-Lane-Lines/tree/master/src) which contains some class members from predefined corner offsets that are written in a configurations file for the `src` and `dst` corner points.
+A [`class PerspectiveTransform`](https://github.com/mhusseinsh/CarND-Advanced-Lane-Lines/blob/d1a0097700b232b67bba15b278791e643ab9ec9a/src/perspectiveTransform.py#L9) is defined in [perspectiveTransform.py](https://github.com/mhusseinsh/CarND-Advanced-Lane-Lines/blob/master/src/perspectiveTransform.py) which contains some class members from predefined corner offsets that are written in a configurations file for the `src` and `dst` corner points.
 ```python
 def __init__(self, perspectiveTransform):
     # ul, ll, lr, ur